 Everyday little things go a long way.
-A card from the girls, handmade gifts, photo keepsakes—these are special ways for girls to say thank you and often times mean the most.
-Recognitions might be made on Girl Scout holidays, at service unit meetings, at troop meetings, at a special recognition events, immediately following services rendered, etc. When the recipient is recognized, it will make the expression of gratitude memorable.
+A card from the girls, handmade gifts, photo keepsakes—these are special ways to say thank you and oftentimes mean the most.
+Recognitions might be made on Girl Scout holidays, at service unit meetings, at troop meetings, at a special recognition event, or immediately following services rendered.

-April 22 is official Girl Scout Leader's Day and honors all the volunteers who work as leaders and mentors in partnership with girls.
+April 22 is Girl Scout Leader's Day and honors all the volunteers who work as leaders and mentors in partnership with girls.
 Girls, their families, and communities should find a special way to thank their adult Girl Scout volunteers.
-Appreciation can be shown on this special day and all through the year.